Blog hero image

 The relevant account models are:

-- SmartPlus for CHF 10 per month: Additionally includes credit card
+• SmartPlus for CHF 10 per month: additionally includes a credit card

-Anyone who deposits CHF 25,000 or more with PostFinance receives a discount of CHF 5 per month on account fees.
-This makes the Smart Banking package effectively free.
+Anyone who deposits CHF 25,000 or more with PostFinance gets a CHF 5 per month discount on account fees, which makes the Smart Banking package effectively free.

 UBS

-UBS also accepts US persons with residency in Switzerland without additional fees.
-As the only major Swiss bank, it also has a direct presence in the USA.
-This is rarely relevant in daily life but could be practical if you manage assets in both countries and need a bank that is represented in both.
+UBS also accepts US persons with Swiss residency without additional fees.
+As the only major Swiss bank, it has a direct presence in the USA.
+That is rarely relevant in daily life, but it’s practical if you manage assets on both sides and want one bank with a footprint in both countries.

 The basic offering is the free Key4 Pure package with a personal account, savings account, and debit card.
-For credit cards and additional services, there are paid packages.
+Credit cards and additional services are bundled into paid packages.

 Zürcher Kantonalbank (ZKB)

-ZKB is generally open to US persons with residency in Switzerland.
-However, there’s a hefty additional fee of CHF 90 per quarter, or CHF 360 per year.
+ZKB is generally open to US persons with Swiss residency.
+However, there’s a hefty surcharge of CHF 90 per quarter, or CHF 360 per year.

-This is particularly annoying because the regular ZKB Banking Package is actually free: up to 3 personal accounts, a savings account, and up to 2 Visa debit cards without fees.
-As a US person, you’re paying CHF 360 per year for an account that others get for free.
+This is particularly annoying because the regular ZKB Banking Package is otherwise free: up to 3 personal accounts, a savings account, and up to 2 Visa debit cards with no fees.
+As a US person, you’re paying CHF 360 a year for an account that everyone else gets for free.

-However, there are exceptions: Customers with an existing mortgage at ZKB are exempt from this fee.
-So if you’re planning to finance a property through ZKB, this could be an option.
-Another disadvantage: Account opening is only possible at ZKB’s headquarters in Zurich at Bahnhofstrasse 9, not at regular branches.
+There are exceptions: customers with an existing mortgage at ZKB are exempt.
+So if you’re planning to finance a property through ZKB, this becomes a viable option.
+Another catch: account opening is only available at ZKB’s headquarters in Zurich at Bahnhofstrasse 9, not at regular branches.

 Where ZKB does excel is in English-language documentation.
-It offers the most comprehensive collection of legal documents in English, including the General Terms and Conditions and the Conditions for Payment Services as downloadable PDFs.
-For anyone who values complete legal clarity in English, ZKB is the best choice.
+It offers the most comprehensive set of legal documents in English, including the General Terms and Conditions and the Conditions for Payment Services as downloadable PDFs.
+If full legal clarity in English matters to you, ZKB is the best choice.

 Migros Bank

 Migros Bank makes no official statement about accepting US persons.
-However, we know from experience reports that US persons with residency in Switzerland can open accounts there.
-No additional fees are reportedly charged.
+According to multiple user reports, US persons with Swiss residency have been able to open accounts there, and no additional fees have been reported.

 Account opening must also be done in person here.
 The biggest disadvantage of Migros Bank is the limited English-language support.
-While the e-banking app does support English for basic functions, legal documents have historically not been available in English.
+The e-banking app supports English for basic functions, but legal documents have historically not been available in English.

 For US persons who speak German fluently and are already Migros customers, Migros Bank can be a viable solution.
 For everyone else, there are better options.